Joe Shannon's Mountain Home holiday benefit concert

 This concert will run straight through – no intermission — about 90 minutes.

 Tickets are o$25 for adults and $10 for students with a valid student ID and kids under 18.
-Tickets can be purchased at both the JSMHM website, mountainhomemusic.org and ATHC’s website, bit.ly/3osYaKw.
+Tickets can be purchased at both mountainhomemusic.org and ATHC’s website, bit.ly/3osYaKw.

 All Tickets are touchless E-tickets – if you do not have a smart phone or cannot print your tickets, tickets can be held at “Will Call” at the ATHC Box Office – for assistance, call (828) 865-3000.